Textual Healing PR Edinburgh Fringe roster 2024

 1 – 25 August (not 12)

-Award-winning comic performer, writer and director Michael Kunze makes his eagerly anticipated Fringe solo debut as super-flawed Hollywood film superstar Mitch Coony in a one-man sketch directed by Lee Griffiths.
+Award-winning comic performer, writer and director, Michael Kunze makes his eagerly anticipated Fringe solo debut as super-flawed Hollywood film superstar Mitch Coony in a one-man sketch show directed by Lee Griffiths.

-Michael’s work has been performed at the Soho Theatre, Pleasance, Southwark Playhouse, Kings Head Theatre, and the National Theatre of Ireland.
-He is a member of the Torino Film Comedy Lab and an alumnus of Soho Theatre’s Comedy Plus lab.
+Michael’s work has been performed at the Soho Theatre, Pleasance, Southwark Playhouse, Kings Head Theatre and the National Theatre of Ireland.
+He is a member of the Torino Film Comedy Lab and an alumnus of Soho Theatre’s Comedy Lab.

 Keywords: failure, celebrity, fame, sacrificing for your dreams, Hollywood, gossip / secrets, comebacks, ambition.